Graduation from the magnet program requires all students to complete a final project that reflects what they have learned over the past four years.

-The work they've completed for their project will culminate in an exhibition that will have three distinct components: a project with a portfolio, an oral presentation and demonstration along with an exhibit for the Senior Symposium.
+The work they've completed for their project will culminate at the Senior Symposium, a juried exhibition that will have three distinct components: a project with a portfolio, an oral presentation and a demonstration along with an exhibit for the judges to evaluate

-In the past, senior field trips have included visits to Key West, the Main Entrance to Everglades National Park, the Flagler Museum, the Museum of Discovery and Science, and the Historical Museum of Southern Florida.
+In the past, senior field trips have included visits to Key West, the Main Entrance to Everglades National Park, the Flagler Museum, the Museum of Discovery and Science and the Historical Museum of Southern Florida.

 -AP, Honors or Regular Physics

--Marine Science Honors
+-Marine Science Honors I and II

 -Anatomy & Physiology Honors